Headless SDK (Payment Android)

 )

-will contain the URL your customer needs to access to complete the 3DS challenge. - If
+• If type = URL, data will contain the URL your customer needs to access to complete the 3DS challenge.

-The code block below presents an example of how you can observe the response from ThreeDSecureChallengeResponse
+The following code block shows an example of how you can observe the response from ThreeDSecureChallengeResponse:

 apiClientPayment.getThreeDSecureChallenge(this)?.observe(this) {